Ulster: Air

 The province's main airport is Belfast International Airport (popularly called Aldergrove Airport), which is located at Aldergrove, 11.5 miles northwest of Belfast near Antrim.
 George Best Belfast City Airport (sometimes referred to as "the City Airport" or "the Harbour Airport") is another, smaller airport which is located at Sydenham in Belfast.
 The City of Derry Airport is located at Eglinton, 13 km east of the city of Derry.
 There is also Donegal Airport (Aerfort Dhún na nGall), popularly known as Carrickfinn Airport, which is located in The Rosses.

 Rail

-Railway lines are run by Northern Ireland Railways (NIR).
+Railway lines are run by NI Railways (NIR).
 Belfast to Bangor and Belfast to Lisburn are strategically the most important routes on the network with the greatest number of passengers and largest profit margins.
-The Belfast-Derry railway line connecting Londonderry railway station, via Coleraine, Ballymoney, Ballymena and Antrim, with Lanyon Place and Belfast Great Victoria Street is a noted scenic route.
+The Belfast-Derry railway line connecting Derry~Londonderry railway station, via Coleraine, Ballymoney, Ballymena and Antrim, with Lanyon Place and Belfast Grand Central is a noted scenic route.
 Belfast is also connected with Carrickfergus and Larne Harbour, Portadown, Newry and onwards, via the Enterprise service jointly operated by NIR and Iarnród Éireann, to Dublin Connolly.

-The main railway lines linking to and from Belfast Great Victoria Street and Belfast Central are:
+The main railway lines linking to and from Belfast Grand Central and Belfast Lanyon Place are: